Title: The Work of the Master: the start of his ministry

 - The opening section (1.1-15) gives us the witnesses to who Jesus really is:

 - God – The Holy Spirit, the Father: here we see the Trinity

-- The 2nd section is the start of his ministry –his popularity grows so quickly that he is forced to the desolate places away from people.
-But that doesn’t matter – they go out looking for him to meet their needs.
+- What we’ll see in this 2nd section is the start of his ministry where his popularity grows so quickly that he is forced to the desolate places away from people.
+But that doesn’t matter – people go out looking for him to meet their needs.
 His ministry demonstrates his incredible authority: preaching, teaching, and healing – all with an authority not seen in their religious leaders.

 - In chapter two, we’ll see the religious leaders begin to question him about what he’s doing and by what authority he preaches and teaches and even heals.
 This angst within the religious leaders climaxes with their plot to destroy him in 3.6: 6 The Pharisees went out and immediately held counsel with the Herodians against him, how to destroy him.

 Our Goal: We’re looking at the big picture of each section.
 We could pick each story and dig deep, but that isn’t our goal.
 I want you to see that Mark has organized himself, his story and has put it all together with purpose.
 I won’t do that all the way through Mark.
 I will from time to time focus on a small story or section.